Asian shares falter as U.S. readies China tariffs, euro at two-week low on ECB

 While the Fed and the ECB provided much of the week’s central bank fireworks, the Bank of Japan produced no surprises at the end of a two-day policy meeting on Friday and looked set to continue its massive asset buying program for some time.

-Markets are on the lookout for clues from BOJ Governor Haruhiko Kuroda’s post-meeting briefing at 0630 GMT on how long the central bank could hold off on whittling down stimulus given stubbornly weak inflation.
+Markets are now tracking BOJ Governor Haruhiko Kuroda’s post-meeting briefing, which began at 0630 GMT, for clues on how long the central bank could hold off on whittling down stimulus given stubbornly weak inflation.

 Oil prices were little changed as investors eyed a key OPEC meeting in Vienna.
 Saudi Arabia and Russia, architects of a producer deal to cut output, have indicated they want production to rise.